nyetwurk/rtl88x2bu/README.md

 # Pending Deprecation

 A few versions ago (around 6.4 IIRC), rtw88x2bu support has been added to the mainline Linux kernel.
 This repo will be maintained until we either receive a few comments on https://github.com/cilynx/rtl88x2bu/issues/270 that the mainline driver is working well or [MaxG87](https://github.com/MaxG87) and [cilynx](https://github.com/cilynx) agree that no feedback means no one is still using this driver and we make the executive decision to archive it.

+**NOTE:** As of Linux v6.16, the maintainer is no longer using the driver themself.
+Due to ongoing stability issues with either the Wifi dongle or the driver of this repository the maintainer switched to a new Wifi dongle that is supported by the mainline kernel.
+Therefore, the maintainer will not be able to detect subtle issues themself anymore.

 # Driver for rtl88x2bu wifi adaptors